altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - currentIndex <int>: 0 if on HomeView, 1 if on LocalView, 2 if on UploadedView
 - currentlyTagging(Local|Uploaded) <str>: tag currently being tagged In LocalView/UploadedView
 - hometags [<str>, ...]: list of hometags, brought from the server
+- initialScrollableSize <float>: the percentage of the screen height that the unexpanded scrollable sheets should take.
 - localYear <str>: displayed year in LocalView time header
 - localTimeHeader [<semester 1>, <semester 2>, ...]: information for UploadedView time header
    where <semester> is [<month 1>, <month 2>, ..., <month 6>]